The Four Milestones of 2025

 • Exhaustion and sleep disturbances

 I changed my diet and started taking supplements to counteract these changes, but truthfully, I still experience a combination of these symptoms every day.
 One day it might be exhaustion, depression, and brain fog--another day it might be anxiety, muscle aches, and hot flashes.
+I am continuing on a path to wellness and may write more about it at a future date.

 For my birthday, I had two requests.
 One was to go out to my favorite restaurant with my peeps — my mom, hubby, and Lewie.
 The second was to go on a romantic weekend trip to Manchester, VT, with hubby.
 Lucky for me--I got both my wishes!